What are Designated Service Providers?

 - the service couldn’t be provided without unreasonable delay

 - the scheme might also pay if there is an emergency

 - there was no designated service provider found close enough to where you live or work

-Specialists for instance, who have agreed to provide services according to a certain set of rules are considered as designated service providers.
+Specialists for instance, who have agreed to provide services according to a certain set of rules are DSP.
 They are specific providers of health care services and the scheme pays these service providers directly.